Moke (revival)

-The MOKE is a recreational vehicle manufactured by Chery Automobile in China since 2013 and assembled by a variety of companies in the United States, United Kingdom, France, and others.
+The MOKE is a recreational vehicle manufactured by Chery Automobile in China since 2013 and assembled by a variety of companies in the United States, United Kingdom and France.
 The design, by British industrial designer Michael Young, evokes the classic Mini Moke built from 1964 until 1993.
 The name "Mini Moke" combines Mini with Moke, an archaic term for mule.
 The new version is simply called "MOKE".

 The original Mini Moke was conceived and manufactured as a lightweight military vehicle by British Motor Corporation (BMC), and subsequently marketed for civilian use by that company's various successor companies and subsidiaries.
 It was known for its simple, straightforward, doorless design, and for its adaptability.
 While the original design was also sold for utility purposes, the new Moke is mainly meant for recreational use, as a beach car, or as a neighborhood vehicle.

-The MOKE revival began as a joint venture with Jaguar Land Rover and Chinese automaker Chery Automobile.
-MOKE America distributes the Moke in the United States.
-British production by MOKE International restarted in 2018.
-The brand was acquired by EV Technology Group in 2022.
+The MOKE revival began as a joint venture between Jaguar Land Rover and Chinese automaker Chery Automobile, although ownership of the "Moke" trademark is disputed.
+Moke America LLC distributes the vehicle in the United States, while British production by Moke International Ltd. restarted in 2018 (this company was subsequently acquired by EV Technology Group in 2022).

 History

 The original Mini Moke was designed by Sir Alec Issigonis and John Sheppard.
 The more rugged Mini Moke was an attempt to take a portion of the military vehicle business from Land Rover, but poor ground clearance and a low-powered engine did not meet the most basic requirements for an off-road vehicle.

 The Mini Moke entered production nonetheless, as a utility and recreational convertible for private use under the Austin, Morris and Leyland brands.
 The Mini Moke was built in Australia from 1966 until 1981, and was then gradually moved to British Leyland's Portuguese subsidiary beginning in 1980.
 Italian motorcycle manufacturers Cagiva took over the rights to the Portuguese operation in 1990 and built the Moke there (styled "MOKE" without "Mini" in the name) in small numbers until 1993.

-Various companies have built replicas and recreations over the years; the car's simple design has also allowed enthusiasts to create entire new Mokes from parts.
+Other companies have built replicas and recreations over the years; the car's simple design has also allowed enthusiasts to create entire new Mokes from parts.

 Revival

 In 2013, Chery Automobile began manufacturing the Moke in China.
 This evocation was designed by industrial designer Michael Young and several companies in the United Kingdom, France, and the United States assemble the Chery-made car locally.
 The local assemblers also use locally sourced parts like glass, tires, and electrical engines to various degrees.

-The last petrol powered Moke was sold at the Blenheim Palace Ball auction in 2022.
+The last petrol powered Moke of this design was sold at the Blenheim Palace Ball auction in 2022.
 The proceeds of the event were donated to the charity Starlight UK.